Music Director Academy of Ancient Music

 Music Director Orquestra Barroca Casa da Musica

-Laurence Cummings is one of Britain's most exciting and versatile exponents of historical performance both as a conductor and a harpsichord player.
-He is currently Music Director of the Academy of Ancient Music, Musical Director of the London Handel Festival, and Music Director of Orquestra Barroca Casa da Música in Porto.
-The 2020/21 season saw his last edition of the Internationale Händel-Festpiele Göttingen, where he was Artistic Director for ten years.
+is one of Britain's most exciting and versatile exponents of historical performance both as a conductor and a harpsichord player.
 A noted authority on Handel, the Guardian has written of him “he now ranks as one of the composer’s best advocates in the world.
 Self-effacing on the podium, faithful above all to the score, he matches Handel’s energy and invention with unmistakable lyricism, generosity and dignity.”

-His recordings include discs with Emma Kirkby and Royal Academy of Music on BIS, Angelika Kirschlager and the Basel Chamber Orchestra for Sony BMG, Maurice Steger and The English Concert for Harmonia Mundi and Ruby Hughes and the Orchestra of the Age of Enlightenment on Chandos, as well as a series of live opera and concert performances recorded at the Göttingen International Handel Festival and released on Accent.
-He has also released numerous solo harpsichord recital and chamber music recordings for Naxos.
+His recordings include orchestral discs on BIS, Sony BMG, Harmonia Mundi and Chandos, as well as a series of live opera and concert performances recorded at the Göttingen International Handel Festival and released on Accent.

 This biography is for information only and should not be reproduced.